emberjs/guides/source/testing/testing-xhr.md

 ####Acceptance test using ic-ajax and Ember Data

 Often while doing acceptance tests, you don't actually want to hit the server because its state won't be consistent.
 Using the previously established patterns you can set up fixture data which will be returned in place of real ajax call responses so you can isolate your code as being the only thing under test.
-Below we'e provided you with a simple example test using ic-ajax and Ember Data.
+Below we've provided you with a simple example test using ic-ajax and Ember Data.

 <a class="jsbin-embed" href="http://emberjs.jsbin.com/OxIDiVU/365/embed?js,output">Using ic-ajax</a>